• Home

 Handles live previews WebSocket support helps frontend dev servers and real-time apps behave correctly through the public preview.

-Downloads setup once GhostlyShare downloads and verifies the matching cloudflared helper during first use, then reuses it from the app data folder.
+Downloads setup once GhostlyShare retrieves and verifies the matching cloudflared helper during first use, then reuses it from the app data folder.

 Custom Domains